Hurricanes, tornadoes and earthquakes in the USA: how to stay alive

 Mikhail Buznik well remembers the events of 2014 of the year, because it was his first week in San Francisco.
 He and his family won the green card.
 Everything was sold in his native Novgorod, an old point was put on his old life.
 The family moved to San Francisco, where Michael lived relatives.
 And the very first week in a new place brought an unpleasant surprise.

 Mikhail recalls that his first reaction was a feeling of helplessness: “When the walls are shaking and you don’t understand what will happen to you and your children, when you wake them up in the middle of the night and don’t know where to run, it’s very scary.
 The house was shaking, vases fell, a TV set fell from the wall.
 I grabbed the children, my wife took the documents, and we ran out into the street.
 I remember how my hands were shaking, and I didn't even think about how to hide my panic.
-Fortunately, that night, with one jolt, it all ended and never happened again.
+Fortunately, that night, with one jolt, it was all over and never happened again.
 We are not going to leave California.
 There is no place on earth that is 100% safe.
-Fear for your life will be everywhere, wherever you are. "
+Fear for your life will be everywhere, wherever you are ”.

 HOW TO CONDUCT YOURSELF DURING THE EARTHQUAKE